ldsomeone/IoT-Weather-LFD/README.md

 - [x] set index route and views
 - [x] link ESP32 to Node app with fetch

 ### Initializing a Node.js Environment

-1. Ensure that Node.js and NPM are installed on your system:
-    > node --version

-    > npm --version

-2. In terminal, inside the project directory:
-    > npm init -y

-3. This will add a package.json file

-4. Install dependencies
-    > npm install express ejs express-ejs-layouts

-5. Install development dependencies
-    > npm install --save-dev dotenv nodemon

-### Initializing a Node.js Environment